Healthdirect Free Australian health advice you can count on.

 • if you've tried to hurt yourself before

-They will guide the conversation once you get started, so hang in there.
+They can guide the conversation once you get started.

 Visit Beyond Blue's website for tips on things to say.